Avoiding selection bias in gravitational wave astronomy

 This makes the prior probabilities for the models dependent on the global parameters $\globpar$, so the joint posterior distribution for the rate will not in general be separable from the rest of global parameters.
 Alternatively, if the true rate of signals is known, it can be substituted into these expressions instead.
-Neglecting this effect is a potential source of bias in inference of both the rate and other global parameters.
-We will show a specific example of this calculation, including the rate estimate below.
+However, using incorrect assumptions about the rate parameter will therefore bias inference on other global parameters.

 The key idea of our approach (in terms best suited to the two model problem) is to use the true and false dismissal probabilities to incorporate the information from the absence of \triggers{}.
 This requires that these quantities be either calculated or measured.
 Without these, any observations which can produce non-\triggers{} risk being either biased or sub-optimal and may require ad-hoc corrections.
 It is only by acknowledging and accounting for ignorance that we can derive the correct results.
 Equation~(\ref{e:master}) contains all the parts necessary to infer global parameters without bias, making full use of the information that is kept, and accounting for that which is deliberately (or necessarily) discarded.